senocular/swiftui-react/README.md

 ## API

 The SwiftUI-React API consists of one factory function, `SwiftUI()`, and the components it creates.
 Swift-React components can be used as React components or called as regular functions.
-When called as functions, they will add React components to the React DOM.
+When called as functions, they will add React components to the React DOM just as though they were used as React components.

 ### `SwiftUI`